blitz-js/blitz/README.md

 New “no-API” data layer **lets you import server code into your React components** instead of having to fetch from an API.

-Includes everything you need for production apps. **Everything from the database to the frontend.**
+Includes everything you need for production apps. **Everything end-to-end from the database to the frontend.**

 Blitz brings back the **simplicity and conventions** of server-rendered frameworks like Ruby on Rails while preserving everything we love about React and client-side rendering!